Ashes Against the Grain: Release

 All three vinyl editions included an exclusive bonus track, Scars of the Shattered Sky (Our Fortress Has Burned to the Ground).

-The album artwork was done by Aslak Tolonen.Ashes Against the Grain was the final Agalloch album released on The End Records.
+The album artwork was done by Aslak Tolonen.

+Ashes Against the Grain was the final Agalloch album released on The End Records.
 The band opted not to renew their contract, and chose Profound Lore Records to release their following album, Marrow of the Spirit.
 In a 2010 interview, Haughm said that conflicts with The End founder Andreas Katsambas (possibly having to do with the treatment of the "Not Unlike the Waves" video) led to their decision not to renew their contract, though he stated that he had nothing personal against Katsambas.

+Reception

+The album received widespread acclaim upon release.
+Writing for Sputnikmusic, Kyle Ward wrote, "As much as I struggle to say it, Portland, Oregon’s genre-bending metal act Agalloch is, to put it quite bluntly, one of the most important and interesting metal bands in the world today [...]
+Indeed, their unique nature-themed entourages play out like a deeply depressing and rather hateful film, in which the listener is but a ghost in the background, looking onward into the flowing scene with nothing but transfixion and a calming bliss."